 Plug type: NEMA 6-15P

-We only ship to the continental U.S. (the lower 48 states).
+We only ship to the U.S. and Canada.
 On average, it will take approximately 8-10 weeks for your sauna to arrive at our warehouse.
 From there, your new infrared sauna should arrive in your state within 7-10 days from the date it leaves the warehouse in Southern California.

 As part of our commitment to exceptional customer service, we ship every infrared sauna with a high level of service.